×

 Care of Taro and Cornelian Cherry

-Care of Taro and Cornelian Cherry include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Cornelian Cherry pruning is done Prune in early spring, Prune in late winter, Remove damaged leaves, Remove dead branches, Remove dead leaves and Remove shoots.
+Care of Taro and Cornelian Cherry include pruning, fertilizers, watering etc. Taro pruning is done and Cornelian Cherry pruning is done Prune in early spring, Prune in late winter, Remove damaged leaves, Remove dead branches, Remove dead leaves and Remove shoots.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Cornelian Cherry needs Lots of watering and in winter, it needs Average Water.